MadMonkey87/InnerCore.Api.LgWebOS/README.md

 # InnerCore.Api.LgWebOS
-A simple library to communicate with the Philips Hue Sync Box
+A simple library to communicate with WebOS based LG tv's.